wadeguidry/Primo-Book-Cover-Carousel/README.md

 	/Shared Folders/Community/Reports/University of Puget Sound/trending_titles

 	It is helpful to consider the actual report along with the script, because the script is written specifically to read the results of this report (ie, report field order and field names as returned by the API are important)

+	You can tweak the contents of your own analytics report as desired, maybe books that have been checked out twice recently.

 2. Use a script similar to the "trending_c.php" to generate the carousel code.